tytydraco/yessleep/out/I_am_Mr_Nobody.md

 Since I was nonexistent, I occasionally took up odd jobs like washing cars or doing dishes in kitchens.

 But most of my time was spent watching my own house from a distance in disguise, trying to get a glimpse of my family.
+A few times, I was tempted to break in and try to find something like my old belongings if they existed but they installed an expensive security system.

 I remember watching my children as they were walking to school with their backpacks on.
 I couldn't resist the urge to approach them, to see if they would recognize me.
 I felt like a monster, a complete stranger in my own family's life.
 I knew I had to keep my distance, to avoid causing any more trouble.
-I could also see that man as he gave me a kiss to my wife and went to my workplace to my classroom with my students.
+I could also see that man as he gave me a kiss to my wife and went to my workplace by my car to my classroom to be with my students.
 I couldn't help but feel a surge of anger and jealousy.

 Then one day, after a week of staying away, I paid another visit to the house.
 As I was standing at a distance from my house, something strange caught my attention.
 The husband was outside, standing awkwardly and appearing to be in a state of confusion.
 He was hiding behind a tree, peering out from time to time at the house, and wearing only a robe.
 I wasn't sure if he had spotted me, but I felt a knot form in my stomach.
 What was going on?